kwong60/sector-success-map-growth-teams/README.md

 This make take up to an hour to run.
 You can check the progress of the preprocessing by opening the "data" folder.
 Once a file is processed, it will appear as "filt_" followed by the original name of the CSV.

 ## Modifying the Data
+To apply modifications, run modifications.py after doing preprocessing and before running any of the analyses.

+To add additional filters to make the selection of the sector successes more narrow, we took into eci_rankings as well as the ranking of a country, product pair at the end of the time period -- 2022.
+After preprocessing, we applied these filters to the data saved in data/filt_hs92_country_product_year_2.csv.
+We then downloaded eci rankings for countries which we saved as rankings.tab in the references folder.
+We calculated the eci rank shifts for each country from 1995 to 2022 and sorted according to the biggest rank shifts.
+We took the top 50 rank shifts and derived the countries that had these shifts.
+In our data, we only filtered for these countries so that we could only focus on those countries for analysis and this made the criteria for success stories more specific.

+We also applied an additional filter (seen in analysis_navya.py) to only look at countries that had a ranking (according to whichever rank_metric we were looking at -- ex: rank_avg, rank_rca, etc) of 30 or less in 2022.
+This narrowed our criteria for what constituted a success further.

 ## Sector Success Analysis
-To replicate the 100+/200+ sector successes analysis.
-The program finds the 200 top sector success stories ( countries and product) and also within each success story looks at which window of time was the success at its peak.
-The file also creates plots of this change over time (over windows of time) for each ccountry.
+To replicate the 500 sector successes analysis, run analysis_navya.py.
+The program finds the 500 top sector success stories ( countries and product) and also within each success story looks at which window of time was the success at its peak.
+The file also creates plots of this change over time (over windows of time) for each top 20 country within the 500 sector successes.

+Each success story was determined by calculating the rank shifts in each of the 4 rank metrics (rank_avg, rank_rca, rank_export_per_capita, rank_market_share) between 1995 and 2022.
+Then the 500 country product pairs with the biggest success stories were selected.
+We did this separately for each rank metric so that we could compare the results and determine which metric was the best method for measuring a success story.

+Also, we created several variations of the results so that we could compare how different factors affected the results.
+We created the tables and plots for the success stories for the data with modifications and the data without any of the modified filters.
+We also varied whether china, macao and hong kong were excluded in the criteria or not to see if it affected the success stories determined.
+We noticed that even when we included china, with or without the modifctaions filters, mainland china did not feature as a success story, but macao did.
+So after 1995, it doesn't look like china improved greatly in its ranking for any of the metrics for any of the products.

 ## Emerging Sector Success Analysis
 To replicate the emerging sector successes analysis, run analysis_kara.py.
 This program will produce a plot of rankings over time for each emerging success case identified (each titled "{country}\_{product}.png") as well as a single plot with all of these cases overlaid (titled "top\_{number of cases}\_successes.png").
 This file will also produce a new CSV with each success case's country, product, and shift in rank (slope) as well as an interpretable table PNG of this CSV.